Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 If someone you know gets a positive test:

-There are going to be a number of people whom you know who might test positive in the coming weeks.
 You only need to self-isolate if you have been a *close contact* of that person.
 Close contact is defined as any of the following taking place with the infected person within 48 hours before the onset of symptoms or up to ten days after the onset of symptoms:

 - Being in the same household